PhilNel/knowledge-boardgame-assistant/games/nemesis/objects-and-items/items-crafting.md

 # Crafting

 Category: Objects and Items - Crafting
-Related Systems: Searching, Inventory, Combat, Heavy Objects, Basic Actions, Contamination
+Related Systems: Searching, Inventory, Combat, Heavy Objects, Basic Actions, Contamination, Flamethrower

 The fourth (Blue) deck of Item cards contains Crafted Items.
 These Items **cannot be found by searching** the Rooms.
 They can be assembled with a **Craft Item Basic Action**, using other Items in your possession.